An Imperial Palace free event in Autumn

 If you look at the palace from a nearby skyscraper, the palace resembles a forest.
 It’s a true green spot in inner Tokyo.
 But Inui Street isn’t like that.
 Along it are.
 You walk on a paved road with strategically placed trees every few meters on both sides.

-But for an Imperial Palace free event, the walk along Inui Street must rank fairly highly.
-It allows you to get into the palace and see things most people will never see.
+For an Imperial Palace free event, the walk along Inui Street ranks fairly high.
+It allows you to see things most people will never see.
 Plus, it is home to Japan’s emperor.

-For history and royalty lovers, those are pretty compelling reasons to me.
+Those are compelling reasons for history and royalty lovers.
 What do you think?
 Let me know by leaving your thoughts in the comments below.

 Imperial Palace free photos camera gear: